jeromecoupe/sassgrids/readme.md

 # Demo

-[Here is a small demo](http://jeromecoupe.github.com/sassgrids/) of a grid in action
+[Here is a small demo](http://jeromecoupe.github.com/sassgrids/) of a grid in action.

+The scss file is in the gh-pages branch of this repo where the demo lives.

 # References